opentracing-contrib/java-opentracing-walkthrough/README.md

 learn more, check out [opentracing.io](http://opentracing.io), and try the walkthrough below!

-In addition to doing the walkthrough yourself, the results of each step are saved in their own git branch.
+**Note that there are two git branches of note here.**
-- `git checkout step-1` to see MicroDonuts with turnkey/network tracing.
+- `git checkout master` illustrates a trivial multi-service app with cross-service tracing via OpenTracing
-- `git checkout step-2` to see an example of application-level client tracing.
+- `git checkout no-tracing` removes the tracing instrumentation, allowing the reader to add it in themselves

 ## Step 0: Setup MicroDonuts

 ### Getting it
 Clone this repository and build the jar file (for this, Maven must be installed):